-Anyone can throw together a bunch of questions, but it takes planning, knowledge, experience and expertise to obtain meaningful information from a survey.
+It doesn’t take much to throw together a bunch of questions, but it takes planning, knowledge, experience and expertise to obtain meaningful information from a survey.
 Survey Design & Analysis has the expertise, knowledge and experience to design a survey to get you the information you need.

+Your objectives drive your survey questions and Survey Design & Analysis understands this.
+You want meaningful questions that lead to meaningful results so that you can take action with confidence.
 Survey Design & Analysis completes a full evaluation of survey objectives and proposed actions to ensure that all possible issues are brought to bear on the design of the survey questions.
 Survey Design & Analysis looks at each question for relevance and clarity.

-In customer and market research it’s good survey design that provides the foundation for solid decision-making.
+Regardless of you objective, it is good survey design that provides the foundation for solid decision-making.
 Survey Design & Analysis employs five guiding principles in its design process:

 Focus – Clear, specific objectives drive the formulation of unambiguous questions.
 All survey questions need to tie back to a specific objective.
 This is the first principle of design that leads to obtaining quality information from your survey.

 Engagement - The fifth principle for creating a good survey is ENGAGEMENT.
 This principle sums up the other four.
 If you follow the first four principles the result will be an engaged respondent and that will mean better response rates and better information.